katilp/opendata-howto-learningfromcms/_episodes/03-fair-complex-data.md

 teaching: 10
 exercises: 30
 questions:
-- "What does FAIR mean for complex research data"
+- "What does FAIR mean for complex research data?"
 objectives:
 - "Observe how the challenges for complex research data are addressed in CMS open data records"
 - "Reflect on reusability of your own research data"
 keypoints:
-- "Making data open does not make them simple"
+- "Making data open does not make them simple."
-- "Describing complex research data so that they are reusable can get involved"
+- "Describing complex research data so that they are reusable can get involved."
-- "Open data users are expected to invest time in learning"
+- "Open data users are expected to invest time in learning."
 ---

 In the following, we take the example of CMS open data.
 Note that we have the luxury of having the [CERN open data portal](http://opendata.cern.ch/) through which all CMS open data can be searched and distributed.